-5-040.2 Flag Lots
+5-040.2 Flag Lots5

-- A. The creation of flag lots is prohibited, except that flag lots may be approved through the modification procedures of 10-070 when the authorized decision-making body determines that the modification approval criteria are met and that a flag lot design is necessary to: - (1) To avoid direct access onto a major street;
+- A. The creation of flag lots is prohibited, except that flag lots may be approved through the modification procedures of 10-070 or the administrative modification procedures of 10-080, as applicable, when the authorized decision-making body determines that the modification approval criteria are met and that a flag lot design is necessary towould: - (1) To avoid Limit direct access onto a major street; - (2) Provide greater protection of sensitive natural resources areas; - (3) Hide or conceal utility buildings/substations, or radio, television or telecommunication towers; or - (4) Avoid substantial hardship to the subject property owner due to the property's topography or another condition that is unique to the property. - B. Decision-making bodies are authorized to impose conditions on the approval of a flag lot, including but not limited to requirements for shared driveways, maximum flag pole length, minimum street frontage and minimum flag pole width.

-&lt;sup>4 New section; proposed replacement for existing prohibition on lots with more than 3 side lot lines.
+5 New section; proposed replacement for existing prohibition on lots with more than 3 side lot lines.
+Revised following 11-1- 2017 work session to allow administrative approval (see also 10-080).